 Tool 6: Combined filter (JVET-J0013 ETRI/Sejong Univ.)

 Two filters which are 3-tap reference sample smoothing filter and 4-tap interpolation filter are combined and represented as 6-tap interpolation filter.
-So, in the proposed method, only 6-tap interpolation filter is applied to the reference samples for angular intra prediction mode without additional filtering process.
+So, in the proposed method, only 6-tap interpolation filter is applied to the luma reference samples for angular intra prediction mode without additional filtering process.
 Like 4-tap interpolation filter defined in JEM7.0, there are two sets of 6-tap interpolation filter.
+For chroma angular prediction, bi-linear interpolation filter of HEVC is used.

 Bit stream organization

-N/A
+N/A.